 Program costs approximately $4,500 | Program costs approximately $11,000 – $15,000 |

-For a DUI 1st, 1 day in jail or 24 hours of community service For a DUI 2nd, 5 days in jail and up to 50 hours of community service | As long as the defendant is compliant, no incarceration other than the 6 months of house arrest |
+For a DUI 1st, 1 day in jail or 24 hours of community service For a DUI 2nd, 5 days in jail and up to 50 hours of community service | As long as you are compliant, no incarceration other than the 6 months of house arrest |

-Upon completion, the defendant’s charge may get reduced to reckless driving or other lesser charge. | Upon completion, the defendant’s charge gets reduced to a DUI 2nd, which is a misdemeanor |
+Upon completion, your charge may be reduced to reckless driving or other lesser charge | Upon completion, your charge is reduced to a DUI 2nd, which is a misdemeanor |

 5. How do I apply?

-The application process requires the following steps:
+The Specialty Court application process requires the following steps:

 6. What if I do not finish?